Know your vape-related terminology:

 -Fill your tank on a napkin or paper towel.

 -Fill your tank on an angle.
-Avoid getting e-juice in the airflow chimney that connects to the drip tip
+Avoid getting e-liquid in the airflow chimney that connects to the drip tip

--Store your e-juice away from direct sunlight, preferably in dark place like a cupboard.
+-Store your e-liquid away from direct sunlight, preferably in dark place like a cupboard.

--Keep your e-juice out of reach from pets and children.
+-Keep your e-liquid out of reach from pets and children.